 "I took my female dog to Banfield to get an exam and see if the vet could palpate her abdomen to determine if she is pregnant," another Colorado Springs pet owner, also named Cynthia, said.
 "The girl on the front desk told me they won't be able to do that since only experienced vets have that knowledge and they don't have any!"

-Suit echoes complaints
+Suit echoes reports of issues

 "Banfield promises that plan customers always get the services they pay for, and Banfield advertises deep savings at every visit and during each month the client owns a plan.
 In reality, the savings begin to evaporate when the client does not need or cannot use one or more of the bundled products or services under the plan.
 Moreover, the advertised savings cannot be achieved each visit or each month as Banfield effectively represents," the suit alleges.
 "Rather, the client first would need to use an uncertain number and variety of Banfield pet care products and services over the course of an entire plan year.
 Meanwhile, Banfield overstates its regular fees and tacks on miscellaneous fees and markups, which misrepresents the ultimate savings and discounts earned by clients."